astronomical-data-processing/ENGAS/README.md

 # Getting started

-1. For eNGAS Provider
+1. For ENGAS Provider

 	a) configure

 	Upate the configurations in the files (localhost_conf.py and mySQL_conf.py) basing on your situations.

-	The configuration files locate in the path: eNGAS/data_publisher_side_system/main_config/
+	The configuration files locate in the path: ENGAS/data_publisher_side_system/main_config/

 	b) initialize the database

-	python eNGAS/data_publisher_side_system/Database_and_data/mysql_db_create_functions.py
+	python ENGAS/data_publisher_side_system/Database_and_data/mysql_db_create_functions.py

 	c) to test

-	python eNGAS/data_publisher_side_system/Database_and_data/mysql_init_ngas_files_test_data_table.py
+	python ENGAS/data_publisher_side_system/Database_and_data/mysql_init_ngas_files_test_data_table.py

 	Note that:

 	The table ngas_files_test is based on the ngas_files of the Next Generation Archive System (NGAS).
-Therefore, eNGAS Provider needs to the records archived by NGAS in its current version.
+Therefore, ENGAS Provider needs to the records archived by NGAS in its current version.

 	NGAS is a very feature rich, archive handling and management system.
 In its core it is a HTTP based object storage system.
 It can be deployed on single small servers, or in globally distributed clusters.
 NGAS is written in Python, and thus highly portable.
 As of version 11 it supports both Python 2.7 and 3.5+.